g94angel/pokedex/README.md

 View deployed app here: https://agpokedex.netlify.app/

-Your very own Pokédex.
+Here's your very own Pokédex.
 Find and learn all about your favorite Pokémon.

 In the project directory, you can run: